 Lessons Learned From Our 14-Year Old

-As a parent we are supposed to teach our kids, earlier this year our daughter taught me a few lessons that can be applied personally or professionally.
+As a parent we are supposed to teach our kids, this week our daughter taught me a few lessons that can be applied personally or professionally.
 To set the stage we have a 14-year-old daughter, Rachel who has been obsessed with the musical Hamilton.
-What I mean by obsessed is she knows all the songs by heart, plays them constantly and has wanted to see the show since it opened in 2015.
+What I mean by obsessed is she knows all of the songs by heart, plays them constantly and has wanted to see the show since it opened in 2015.

 We were hoping the ticket prices would be more reasonable in Detroit.
 We were wrong.
 Our resourceful daughter unbeknownst to us found and registered with an app that notifies you about unsold tickets for Hamilton in New York and Chicago.
 You’re entered a lottery for unsold tickets and can purchase two tickets for $20.
 The catch is you’re emailed the day before your show and you have about two hours to purchase the two tickets.

 Lesson #1 – the law of attraction works, I totally believe Rachel used the Law of Attraction to bring the Hamilton tickets to her.

 So, on Tuesday Rachel calls me to say she won the lottery and can buy two Hamilton tickets in Chicago for the following night for $20.
 My first thought is to wonder if this is a scam.
 She is convinced that this is a legitimate offer.
 Another lesson I learned this week is that it takes support from lots of people to live your life and run a business.
 My husband called the theater to verify the offer was legit.